johannestafferner/intro-to-python/README.md

 Since Jupyter notebooks have become a de-facto standard for communicating and exchanging results in the data science community (both in academia and business), the corresponding extensions have to be installed as well.
+Strictly speaking, Jupyter is a third-party library that is not included in a plain Python installation.

 There are two recommended ways to install Python and Jupyter for this course.
-The second approach is probably more beginner friendly.
+The second approach is probably more beginner friendly while the first allows for a much leaner installation.
+Note that it is only necessary to follow one of the two installation approaches to follow the course.

-### 1) Canonical
+### 1) Canonical (="pure")

 First, check the official
 [Python installation instructions](https://www.python.org/downloads/) for your operating system and install the latest version.
 This includes only the core parts of Python and the Standard Library.
-Then, using the `pip` or `pipenv` command-line tools install the *jupyter* package (see the notes at the bottom of this [link](https://jupyter.org/install)), ideally using a [virtual environment](https://docs.python.org/3/library/venv.html).
+Then, using the `pip` (or the more modern `pipenv`) command-line tool install the *jupyter* third-party package (see the notes at the bottom of this [link](https://jupyter.org/install)), ideally using a
+[virtual environment](https://docs.python.org/3/library/venv.html).

 After installation, open a terminal, switch to the folder created as above, and